New Zealand Diploma in Arts and Design (Level 6) - Ceramics

 Drawing 2: Extend fundamental drawing skills while applying a range of technical and conceptual drawing approaches to the production of independent work.
 Use drawing as a tool for problem-solving in the studio.

-Context and Professional Practice: Develop a contextual framework for discussing studio work in a historical and cultural context.
+Art and Craft History and Theory 2: Develop a contextual framework for discussing studio work in a historical and cultural context.
 You’ll use examples from a wide range of places and situations and contextualise these within the histories of visual culture in Aotearoa.

 Full-time programme structure